-Departing Currency Deference
+Departing Currency Deference For Conversion

-Reporting Currency Reference Currency Currency Average Rate (in ₹)
+Reporting Currency Reference Currency Average Rate (in ₹) Closing Rate (in ₹)

 Tejas Communication Pte Ltd. USD 67.02 64.85

 Tejas Israel Limited USD 67.02 64.85

 - 3. Names of subsidiaries which are yet to commence operations: Tejas Communications (Nigeria) Limited (Subsidiary of Tejas Communication Pte Ltd) is yet to allot shares to the shareholders and is yet to commence its operations. - 4.
 Names of subsidiaries which have been liquidated or sold during the year: NIL